Dinotoad/Project1/README.md

-# Project1
+# Project2
-Personal website for CS283
+Project 2 for CS-283